helenqu/blog/content/posts/deadly_triad.md

 ## Conclusion

 We've seen from an optimization perspective that each component of the deadly triad brings its own unique source of instability, and that removing each component individually leads to a converging system.
-The key to employing algorithms that have deadly triad properties then is to identify and alleviate/eliminate these underlying sources of instability.
+The key to employing algorithms that have deadly triad properties then is to identify and alleviate these underlying sources of instability.

 ---
 Acknowledgements here